VernonGrant/gnu-c-language-manual/markdown/Identifiers.md

 identifiers by writing their Unicode character names, which start with '`\u`' or '`\U`', in the identifier name.
 See [Unicode Character Codes](Unicode-Character-Codes.md).
-However, it is usually a bad idea to use non-ASCII characters in identifiers, and when they are written in English, they never need non-ASCII characters.
+However, it is usually a bad idea to use non-ASCII characters in identifiers, and when the names are written in English, they never need non-ASCII characters.
 See [Write Programs in English!](English.md).

-Whitespace is required to separate two consecutive identifiers, or to separate an identifier from a preceding or following numeric constant.
+As stated above, whitespace is required to separate two consecutive identifiers, or to separate an identifier from a preceding or following numeric constant.